Changelog

 -

-is now respected when finding thejava
+JAVA_HOMEis now respected when finding thejavaexecutable. -

-no longer saves the logs of the Selenium server process by default, as this would cause errors when creating lots of sessions.
-To enable logging, set thestdout
+selenium_server()no longer saves the logs of the Selenium server process by default, as this would cause errors when creating lots of sessions.
+To enable logging, set thestdoutandstderrarguments to"|", and then use$read_output()and$read_error()to read the output/error, as before. -

-no longer throws an error if you use it twice.
+SeleniumSession$close()no longer throws an error if you use it twice.
 Instead, it returns a boolean that indicates if the session was already closed.

 selenium 0.1.4